chambies2015/Movie-Catalog/README.md

    The API will be available at `http://127.0.0.1:8000`.
 Visit `http://127.0.0.1:8000/docs` for interactive Swagger documentation.

+   The UI will automatically open in default browswer 5 seconds after uvicorn server startup.

 ## Using the UI

 The `ui/movie_tracker_ui.html` file provides a modern front‑end for your tracker: